 trading town to regional capital

 New to Leeds?
 Or lived here for ages without learning much about your city?

 Come with me from earliest times to the present day - Kirkgate to the West End.
 I'll explain how a little town where cloth was traded became the regional capital and a major centre for financial services, healthcare, learning and digital creativity.

 Want reassurance that this will be worthwhile and enjoyable?
 Read some of the reviews left by walkers since early 2019.

 Maurice Beresford (1920-2005) was professor of economic history at the University of Leeds.

 One of his enthusiasms was for understanding how the urban area of Leeds developed – an enthusiasm I also have.
 I read his 1988 study ‘East End, West End’ and went to ask his advice on researching how the office district emerged.
-He taught me how to use the sources and we worked together to tell the story of how the early service sector businesses migrated westwards and colonised more buildings.
-By the middle of the 19th century purpose-built offices were beginning to appear.
+I'll talk about our work together as part of a (postponed) special centenary event, 'Time & Place', at Mill Hill Chapel, City Square, Leeds.

-In a series of walks to mark Maurice’s centenary we’ll follow in his footsteps and I’ll try to bring his vivid style to life once more.
+Walking in his footsteps, I’ll try to bring his vivid style to life once more.